IshanSarkar/Portfolio/Project 1/Readme.md

 - **No. of orders placed on the basis of the payment installments that have been paid.** <br>
   ![image](https://github.com/IshanSarkar/Portfolio/assets/160044904/f9e32433-94ea-4b6c-89c4-1c5345409ba7)<br>
   ![image](https://github.com/IshanSarkar/Portfolio/assets/160044904/a8d72b14-7ac0-4a24-a162-31c406240665)<br>
-**Insights:** From the table we can conclude that most of the orders have been made in a single instalment.<br>
+**Insights:** From the table we can conclude that most of the orders have been made in a single installments.<br>